 Sacramento, CA

-To register your boat in California, you’ll pay an initial fee to register and title a brand new vessel, or a separate fee to register a vessel previously registered in another state or country.
+To register your boat in California, you’ll pay an initial fee to register and title a brand new vessel or a separate fee to register a boat previously registered in another state or country.

 Registration Fees